 That is, pay $39 and choose any 5 download from their catalog.
 There is no expiration date, so your unused downloads never expire.
 When you run out of download credits, simply renew for another 5 downloads.

-UPDATE 2020: There is now another option to purchase 10 downloads for $49.
-That’s cool!
+UPDATE 2021: There is now another option to purchase 10 downloads for $49.
+That’s nice!

 Overall, TunePocket offers one of the most affordable deals available today.